 The Deepcool LT720 is a 360mm CLC cooling solution.
 It has a 360mm radiator with three white FK120 fans.

-The far end is a rectangular design.
-There are labels pasted over here.
-One seems to have a serial number for this unit, and removing it would void the warranty.
-This unit is rated for 0.38A at 12VDC.
-I am not sure about this current rating.
-It could be a safety current probably for the pump.
+Moving to the far end, it has a rectangular design with labels, including one with a serial number.
+Removing it could void the warranty.
+This unit is rated at 0.38A at 12VDC; though, I’m not entirely sure about this current rating.
+It might be a safety current, possibly for the pump.

 Let’s take a look at the main element of this cooler.
 It is the water block with the pump housing.
 We have a different outlook on the LT series compared to the LS and other generations of coolers from DeepCool.

 I measured the pump housing at 94x60x88mm, while the LS series block comes in at 85x74x57mm.
 A quick comparison reveals that the LT block is noticeably larger.
 I can easily remove the top cover, which features the DeepCool logo.
 Despite its appearance, the cover is not made of aluminum.
 The housing is white and showcases geometric cutouts that expose the infinity mirror design, creating a cool 3D effect.
 Looking at the side of the cover, you can really see the massive size of it atop the black pump housing.
 No branding is present in this area.